Vancouver Mounties: History

 The Mounties were affiliated with a number of Major League Baseball parent clubs: the Baltimore Orioles, Milwaukee Braves, Minnesota Twins, the Athletics of both Kansas City and Oakland, and as a co-op club working with the expansion Seattle Pilots and Montreal Expos in 1969.

 The first edition of the Mounties was created after the 1955 season when the Oakland Oaks, a PCL member since 1903, relocated because of falling attendance and a dilapidated home stadium.
 But the 1956 Mounties, a last-place team, drew only 53,000 fans—almost a third of the Oaks' home gate during their last year in the San Francisco Bay Area.
 However, a contending team in 1957 caused a spike in attendance to over 300,000 fans, tops in the Pacific Coast League.
 This pattern continued through 1962: Vancouver fans supported the Mounties during years when they ranked high in the PCL standings, and stayed away when the team was at the bottom.

 In 1962, the Mounties finished seventh in the eight-team league in both win–loss record (72–79) and attendance (88,000).
 During the off-season, massive changes swept the minor leagues.
 The Triple-A American Association folded its tent completely.
 Four of the Association's six franchises survived, including the Dallas-Ft.
 Worth Rangers, which joined the 1963 Pacific Coast League—where it displaced the Mounties and inherited their Twins' affiliation and playing roster.

 However, this same franchise would struggle in Dallas in 1964 and return the PCL to Vancouver the following season to become the second edition of the Mounties.
-Attendance held at between 120,000 and 140,000 fans for competitive, but non-playoff, clubs from 1965–67, but below .500 seasons in both 1968 and 1969 dropped fan support to 83,000, then 63,000 paying customers.
+Attendance held at between 120,000 and 140,000 fans for competitive, but non-playoff, clubs from 1965 to 1967, but below .500 seasons in both 1968 and 1969 dropped fan support to 83,000, then 63,000 paying customers.
 In 1970, the club moved to Salt Lake City and became the Angels.

 Vancouver was without professional baseball in the 1970s until 1978, when it received an expansion PCL franchise, the Vancouver Canadians, owned by Harry Ornest.
 After 22 seasons, the club moved south after 1999 to Sacramento and became the River Cats.
 They were immediately replaced by the current Canadians franchise in 2000, in the High-A (formerly Class-A short season) Northwest League.